KonMari is a new fad that is sweeping the country. You might not have heard of it yet… but you will VERY soon!

 It is relatively easy to decide if you should keep a shirt or pair of pants.
-It is much harder to decide if you should keep the mug that you son made you in 6th grade art class!
+It is much harder to decide if you should keep the mug that your son made you in 6th-grade art class!

 So what is this special order that Marie suggests?

 Some of the larger categories are broken down further still:

 - Tops (t-shirts, shirts, sweaters etc.)

 - Bottoms (shorts, skirts, pants etc.)

 - Clothing to be Hung (suits, dresses, jackets etc.)